adamhl8/filterql/README.md

 }
 ```

-Or maybe something like this, where we join the elements/properties together:
+Or maybe something like this, where the elements/properties are joined as a string:

 ```ts
 // query: 'roles *= admin'